puffin/dotfiles/README.md

 ## Usage

 You installed everything, now what?
-Your environment is now composed of iTerm2 + tmux + zsh + vim.
+Your environment is now composed of alacritty + tmux + zsh + vim.

 ### Increase productivity